sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation-answers.md

 Less granular approach:
 The final string has `length==count`.
 That could be formalized as a post-condition.

-More granular approach (which may lead to duplication of test code and increased cost): In addition to the previous post-condition, the following is considered.
+More granular approach (at risk of test code duplication and increased cost): In addition to the previous post-condition, the following is considered.

 1) There is no whitespace in the returned String. *Implementation: assert !result.contains(' ')*